scionassociation/scion-deployment_I-D/draft-meynell-scion-deployment.md

 # Introduction

-* Problem statement.
+The goal of this draft is two-fold: it tries to document lessons learned in deploying SCION to some if its productive early adopters, and it tries to tries to answer questions 2.7 - Operating a Path-Aware Network, and 2.8 - Deploying a Path-Aware Network posed in {{RFC9217}}.

-* Refer to the PKI, Control Plane and Data Plane Internet Drafts here.
+**Note:** This is the very first version of the SCION deployment draft, and it merely contains a skeleton of potential topics to be further discussed in this draft.
+Any feedback is welcome and much appreciated.
+Thanks!

-* Mention we try to answer 2.7 - Operating a Path-Aware Network, and 2.8 - Deploying a Path-Aware Network of rfc9217.
+* This draft assumes the reader is familiar with the overall core SCION specification, outlined in {{I-D.scion-dataplane}}, {{I-D.scion-cppki}}, {{I-D.scion-cp}}.

 # Conventions and Definitions